gmuehl/docker-symfony/README.md

 Do **not** Use this Configuration for Production and take care what you deploy!

 This Config is only for Development!

 ## TODO:

 This project just started, but soon it should have

-- Install MariaDB
+- Install and use Adminer
 - Install Postfix
 - Install and use X-Debug
-- Install and use Adminer

 ### Next Step:

-- Install MariaDB
+- Install Adminer

 ### Resources